 - 1. Tips At Cafeterias handout targets adult cafeteria patrons, and provides them with cafeteria-specific tips to increase fruit and vegetable consumption, and decrease sweetened beverage consumption. - 2.
-Tips At Cafeterias posters enlarged versions of the Tips At Cafeterias handout are available in two sizes (27" x 40" and 38" x 56") to hang in highly visible locations. - 3.
+Tips At Cafeterias posters enlarged version o th Tips At Cafeterias handout ar available in two sizes (27" x 40" an 38 x 56") to han i highly visible locations. - 3.
 Definitions & Recommendations handout explains the 5210 message and its research basis. - 4.
 Smarter Workplace Cafeterias handout targets the cafeteria rather than its patrons, and includes tips for creating a food environment that nudges patrons into making healthier decisions. - 5.
-Be Choosey In The Dining Hall handout a handout from the USDA Choose MyPlate website with ideas for making the healthiest choices at cafeterias.
+B Choosey In The Dining Hall handout handout from the USDA Choose MyPlate website with ideas for making the healthiest choices at cafeterias.

-We recommend hanging the poster in highly-visible locations in cafeterias and placing the handouts in highly-visible locations such as at the cash registers and on the dining tables.
-Digital versions are available and may be inserted into newsletters and uploaded to websites and via social media.
+We recommend hanging the poster in highly-visible locations in cafeterias and placing the handouts in highly-visible locations suc as at the case registers and oeth dininetables.
+Digital version are available ane made inserted into newsletters and uploaded to websites and via social media.